-For matters under your official responsibility during your last year of Government service, you are restricted for two years after you leave Government service from representing any non-Federal entity to any Federal department, agency, or court regarding those matters.
+For particular matters involving specific parties under your official responsibility during your last year of Government service, you are restricted for two years after you leave Government service from appearing or communicating on behalf of another to any Federal department, agency, or court regarding those same particular matters.

-ADDITIONAL LAWS THAT APPLY TO FORMER SENIOR EMPLOYEES (Level II through V of the Executive Schedule and those paid equal to or greater than 86.5% of the rate for level II of the Executive Schedule) AND FORMER VERY SENIOR EMPLOYEES (Level I of the Executive Schedule)
+ADDITIONAL LAWS THAT APPLY TO FORMER SENIOR EMPLOYEES: Levels II through V of the Executive Schedule and those paid equal to or greater than 86.5% of the rate for level II of the Executive Schedule AND FORMER VERY SENIOR EMPLOYEES (Level 1 of the Executive Schedule)

-One-Year Restriction on Communication with One's Former Agency - 18 U.S.C. § 207(c) - For one year after leaving senior service, no former senior employee may make, with the intent to influence, any communication to or appearance before the Department or agency in which he or she served in the one year period prior to termination from senior service.
+For one year after leaving senior service, no former “senior” employee may make, with the intent to influence, any communication to or appearance before the department or agency in which he or she served in the one year period prior to termination from senior service.
 Consult your ethics counselor for certain limited exceptions to this prohibition.
-The statutory threshold of $156,997.50 for purposes of determining which employees are subject to the post-employment restrictions in 18 U.S.C. §207(c) is unaffected by the 2014 Consolidated Appropriations Act.

 One Year Restriction Relating to Foreign Entities – 18 U.S.C. § 207(f)